-In 2017, MST introduced a new cleaner, deodorizer, and disinfectant into its inventory of supplies.
-This new agent was proven to be effective against a number of viruses and diseases including Hepatitis.
-At the time, the Monterey County region had experienced a rise in Hepatitis infections in and around areas and facilities served by MST.
+In 2017, MST introduced a new cleaner, deodorizer, disinfectant into its inventory of supplies.
+Besides cleaning, deodorizing, and disinfecting, the chemical was proven effective against a number of viruses and diseases including Hepatitis and at the time, the Monterey County region had experienced a rise in Hepatitis infections in and around areas and facilities served by MST.

-MST uses this chemical daily to disinfect its vehicles and facilities.
+MST uses this agent daily to disinfect its vehicles and facilities.
 At the onset of the COVID-19 crisis, MST increased the frequency of cleaning and disinfecting the fleet.
 As staff is available, buses that pull into the yard at midday are cleaned and sanitized a second time before being redeployed into revenue service.